Das-Kollektiv/tdme2/README.md

     - What is it?
         - ThreeDeeMiniEngine2 is a small 3d engine suited for small 3d games written in C++11
+        - it
-        - it was originally developed by me in JAVA then got a C++11 port initially done by a customized version of J2C
+            - was originally developed using JAVA
+            - and later got ported to C++11 by a customized version of J2C and lots of additional manual work

     - What is already working
         - 3d engine